 Staff are available throughout the Museum to assist visitors in navigating the touchscreen interactive exhibits.
 Please see a Visitor Service Host in a blue blazer for assistance.

 Electronic touchscreen kiosks are located on the Memorial Plaza to explore the arrangement of the 2,983 names on the Memorial.
-The same information contained in the electronic directories is also available at names.911memorial.org or by downloading the Memorial Guide app.
-Available on Apple, Android and Windows platforms, the Memorial Guide app also allows users to listen to remembrances of those who were lost, spoken by family and friends.
+The same information contained in the electronic directories is also available at names.911memorial.org.
 Visitor Services hosts are also available on the Memorial to assist with navigating the electronic directories and locating names on the Memorial.